Why Gamification May be the Key to Increasing Employee Engagement.

 - Complete their daily reports

-- Take action on training and improving their skills
+- Take action on training course and skill development

 - Get up from their desks and move